5 North Street

 - Total Cost: $150; Food Cost: $90

-This was the third of five Michelin-star stops during our time in the Cotswolds region in England.
+This was the third of four Michelin-star stops during our time in the Cotswolds region in England (the other restaurants being Lords of the Manor, The Dining Room at Whatley Manor, and The Wild Rabbit).
 We had lunch at this small restaurant during a day of driving around the Cotswolds from our home base in Burton-on-the-Water.
 We made a reservation by filling out the contact form on the restaurant’s website.
 We did not hear back for several days, however, we then received an e-mail confirmation for “1ish” on the day we requested.
 It’s worth noting that this restaurant has had 1 Michelin star since 2004!

 The town of Winchcombe is medium-sized for the area, and there appeared to be some restricted street parking around the restaurant (none available, though).
 We ended up parking at a lot further south on B4632 – a quick five-minute walk to the restaurant.
 When we arrived at the restaurant (about 10-15 minutes early), there was an elderly couple waiting outside, and the restaurant appeared to be closed.
 After only a few seconds of waiting outside, the door opened, and we were invited in early.
 While another person escorted the elderly couple to their table, the chef himself was out in the restaurant and asked for the name on our reservation.
 We were then seated by the waitress.
 The restaurant is very small and quaint.
 There are eight tables, and five of those were set up for two persons only.